Erectile dysfunction is a frustrating health problem for men.

 There are dozens of treatment options in the medical field for erectile dysfunction.
 Each has positives and negatives when treating ED.
-So, where does ultrasound shockwave therapy for ED fall into place?
-How effective is this process, and what exactly is shockwave therapy?
+So, where does acoustic wave therapy for ED fall into place?
+How effective is this process, and what exactly is acoustic wave therapy?

-Let’s breakdown the effectiveness and results men experience after ultrasound shockwave therapy.
+Let’s breakdown the effectiveness and results men experience after acoustic wave therapy.

-Low energy shockwave therapy has shown improvement in response to oral medications for ED.
+Low energy acoustic wave therapy has shown improvement in response to oral medications for ED.

 The treatment is administered through high-frequency sound waves.
 These waves are applied to the patient’s penis to stimulate the growth of new blood vessels.
 It could also lead to a breakdown in plaque build up in those existing vessels.

-Because low blood flow is the determining factor behind ED, shockwave therapy has shown the ability to increase blood flow.
+Because low blood flow is the determining factor behind ED, acoustic wave therapy has shown the ability to increase blood flow.